MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/error-code-aadsts530004-acceptcompliantdevice-setting-not-configured.md

     Device authentication might fail under some conditions.
 For more information, see [Device authentication fails](#device-authentication-fails).

-3. Ensure the guest user's device is joined to Microsoft Intune or supported mobile device management (MDM) solutions in the home tenant and in a compliant state.
+3. Ensure that the guest user's device is joined to Microsoft Intune or supported mobile device management (MDM) solutions in the home tenant and is compliant.

     > [!NOTE]
     > Several third-party device compliance partners are supported for integration with Microsoft Intune.
 For more information, see [Support third-party device compliance partners in Intune](/mem/intune/protect/device-compliance-partners).
 For more information about configuring Intune device compliance, see [Monitor results of your Intune Device compliance policies](/mem/intune/protect/compliance-policy-monitor).

 ## Scenario 2: Conditional Access policy for hybrid-joined devices

-When a Conditional Access policy in the resource tenant is set with the **Require Microsoft Entra hybrid joined device** control and the policy applies to guest users, the error can occur.
+When a Conditional Access policy in the resource tenant is set with the **Require Microsoft Entra hybrid joined device** control and the policy is applied to guest users, the error can occur.

 To resolve the error, follow these steps: